cookiejar/cookietemple/docs/available_templates/web_website_python.rst

 The basic setup
 ++++++++++++++++++++++++++++++++++
-The basic theme is designed to provide only minimal code needed for getting started: Thus it comes with only minimal HTML/CSS/JS code (but you can initalize it with a full featured frontend, if you want to) and basic Flask configuration.
+The basic theme is designed to provide only minimal code needed for getting started: Thus it comes with only minimal HTML/CSS/JS code (but you can initialize it with a full featured frontend, if you want to) and basic Flask configuration.
 However, it contains all the code needed for automatic deployment on a Linux server and adheres to the cookietemple project structure standards.

 .. code::